 The WordPress community is big.
 Really big.
 We're talking thousands of designers and developers, tens of thousands of writers, and millions of users, all contributing to pushing WordPress forward.
 And one very popular way to do this is designing and developing free WordPress themes.

 Free Wordpress themes are a great way to get a blog or website off the ground – and there are countless WordPress tutorials online to help you do just that.
 You might want to start writing about a topic but don't want to invest the money in a custom site design on top of hosting and a domain.
-And once your site is up and running, there's nothing to stop you dissecting them, building on top of them and learning from them.
+And once your site is up and running, there's nothing to stop you dissecting your theme, building on top of it and learning from it.